ExchangeUnion/docs/XU-TechnicalPaper.md

 **Incentives for Exchanges**
 - As discussed in chapter 3.3, the main use of XUC is to incentivize liquidity providers, which in particular targets 'large' exchanges
 - In order to further increase interest of exchanges joining Exchange Union, especially in the beginning, the idea is to allocate a certain amount of XUC to new exchanges joining Exchange Union.
 These are to be distributed to an exchange's users ('airdrop').
-Depending on the business model of the exchange (exchange pays taker's XUC fee, or user directly), the advantage would be that all users can start using XU as takers right away.
+Depending on the business model of the exchange (exchange pays taker's XUC fee, or user directly), the advantage would be that all users can start using XU right away.
 - These XUC can only be used to pay for services on XU, like paying XUC to the maker.
 It cannot be sold on the market to ensure market stability.
 - If the exchange decides to let end-users earn and pay XUC for trades, *end-users have to hold XUC in order to use XU as a taker*.
 This is beneficial for exposure, since this might be the only way end-users learn about Exchange Union.
 Compare Binance’s BNB model here, which gives discount on fees for holders of BNB.
 Similarly, with XUC, users can get access to new pairs and a better price.
 For this the XUD would have to check a particular users XUC balance.
 Exchanges can offer a BNB-like incentive model to get better prices to their users.